godotengine/godot-docs/classes/class_graphedit.rst

 - **delete_nodes_request** **(** **)**

-Signal sent when a GraphNode is attempted to be removed from the GraphEdit.
+Emitted when a GraphNode is attempted to be removed from the GraphEdit.

 ----